[Holodeck:

 KIM: What is that?

 TUVOK: Magnify.
-I'm afraid that holodeck inspection will have to
+I am afraid that holodeck inspection will have to wait,

-NEELIX: Wait till you taste this cake.
-Seven layers of Jibalian
+Wait till you taste this cake.
+Seven layers of Jibelian fudge, and the

-fudge, and the icing is made from pureed K'moti nuts, Kes's favourite.
+icing is made from pureed l'maki nuts, Kes's favourite.

 JANEWAY: Now make a wish and blow out the candles.